Body Image Issues

 - Stops doing healthy activities where others may see their body

-- Develops or suffers from serious mental health problems, including anorexia, bulimia or binge eating
+- Develops or suffers from serious mental health problems.
+Examples include anorexia nervosa, bulimia nervosa or binge eating

 Causes of Body Image Issues

-How a person views their body and how they think other people see it begins early and is initially shaped by the family.
-Young people may develop a love of exercise and feel strong and self-confident growing up in a family that shares enjoyment of outdoor physical activity.
-On the other hand, children who are often criticized by their parents for the way they look may develop a negative body image.
-Other influences are at work as well, including messages about the “perfect body” portrayed in television, the movies, magazines, videos and online.
-Trying to emulate the way a certain celebrity looks may prove an exercise in futility and frustration.
-Bodies in the real world are much more diverse and unique than what is portrayed in the media.
+How a person views their body begins early.
+It is initially shaped by the family.
+Young people may develop a love of exercise and feel strong and self-confident in a family that enjoys physical activity.
+Children who are criticized by their parents for the way they look may develop a negative body image.
+Other influences are at work as well.
+These include messages about the “perfect body” portrayed in the media.
+Trying to emulate the way a certain celebrity looks leads to pain and frustration.
+Bodies in the real world are much more diverse than what is portrayed in the media.

-A person’s body image changes as part of the natural maturing and aging process.
+A person’s body image changes as part of the aging process.
 As such, the way they think about how they look may also change.
 Critical body image times for women include puberty and menopause.
-Other times when a woman’s body image may change is when she is hurt, sick, disabled, or undergoing stress or emotional problems.
-Important body image times for men also include puberty, mid-life transitions and times of emotional stress.
+A woman’s body image may also change is when she is hurt, sick or stressed.
+Important body image times for men include puberty, mid-life transitions and times of stress.

 Take Back Your Life

-If you’re struggling with body image distortion and co-occurring substance abuse or eating disorders we can help.
-Get the expert treatment needed to move beyond these issues, learn to accept yourself, and live a satisfying, healthy life.
+If you’re struggling with body image distortion and substance abuse, we can help.
+Learn to accept yourself and live a healthy life.
 Call us today: 844-876-5568

 To learn more about Body Image Issues, call 844-876-5568